michaelcloran/shooter/README.md

 ## 7. Credits
 - W3schools.com: https://www.w3schools.com/graphics/game_intro.asp <br>
 I used this tutorial to build the game engine from scratch.
+Boilerplate code was taken from it!!.
 - Balsamiq<br>
 I used Balsamiq to do mockup wireframes.